 # The Game

-The application we're building today can be used in many different ways but I'll be talking about it as scavenger hunt game.
-Scavenger hunts are all about someone setting up tasks or questions that challenge a participant to find solutions which come with some sort of a prize.
+The application we're building today can be used in many different ways but I'll be talking about building the app as a scavenger hunt game.
+Scavenger hunts are all about someone setting up tasks or questions that challenge a participant to find solutions that come with some sort of a prize.
 The basic mechanics of the game are as follows:

 - Anyone can post a question with an encrypted answer.